 Best Books For Improving Your Writing Skills

 There are tons of books out there to teach you how to improve your writing skills.
-But instead of overwhelming you with a massive list, here are my top 3.
+Instead of overwhelming you with a massive list, here are my top 3:

-If someone likes your infographics, they can share it, link to it, or insert it into a blog post or webpage, and you’ll reap the benefits of more traffic and visibility to your website.
-What’s not to like?
+If someone likes your infographics, they can share them, link to them, or insert them into a blog post or webpage, and you’ll reap the benefits of more traffic and visibility to your website.

 Best Practices For Infographics

 Infographics are essentially a mix of quick facts, edutainment, and statistics.
 It’s important to focus on the following: